AdobeDocs/commerce-operations.en/help/configuration/cache/static-content-signing.md

 ---
 # Static content cache

-To improve performance, Magento sets the `Expires` headers for static resources, such as images, JavaScript, and CSS files.
+To improve performance, Commerce sets the `Expires` headers for static resources, such as images, JavaScript, and CSS files.
 Setting the `Expires` header on a static resource tells the browser to cache the resource at that URL and serve the cached version until it expires.
 This is a common [best practice](https://developer.yahoo.com/performance/rules.html#expires=) for caching static resources.